-From personal experience, I have found that those who volunteer with a passion and find purpose in their work, have a strong personal statement for their desired application.
-Many pre-med students who volunteer are not always doing the majority of their volunteering in the medical sector but doing things they love.
-There are many reasons people choose to volunteer, to give back to the community, to make a difference in the world, to gain experience and to change a person’s life.
+From personal experience, I have found that those who volunteer with passion and find purpose in their work also gain a strong personal statement that writes itself when one is next required of them.
+Many pre-med students who volunteer are not always doing the majority of their volunteering in the medical sector but are doing things they love.
+There are as many reasons for volunteering as there are people, whether it’s to give back to the community, to make a difference in the world, to gain experience, or even to change a person’s life.

-Another option for students who are specifically medical, engineering, or agriculture majors may find volunteering opportunities through research.
-This is often a great option because research and volunteering are often two large portions of an application that a student can complete at the same time.
+Another aspect for students to consider, especially those who are specifically medical, engineering, or agriculture majors, is that they may find volunteering opportunities through research — and vice versa.
+This is a great option to explore because research and volunteering are often two significant portions of any application that a student can then dovetail and make doubly impactful.
 Click here to search for research opportunities.

-But you may ask, how do I find these experiences?
+So now you’re asking, “How do I find these experiences?”
 UF has incredible resources to help find volunteer opportunities.
-You can volunteer at the Arboretum, Field and Fork Pantry, UF even has a program called Gators Volunteer. which connects you to area organizations in need.
-On their website, they have an upcoming events page that also shares things going on in the community as well as a list of participating organizations.
+For example, you can volunteer at the Arboretum, Field and Fork Pantry, or use UF’s program called Gators Volunteer which connects you to area organizations in need.
+On their website, there is an upcoming events page that shares both the things going on in the community as well as a list of participating organizations.

-And, some students will participate in UF’s Alternative Break program which can be international or within the country.
-These trips provide a great opportunity to give back to communities in need while having some fun.
-These trips are available in the fall, during Thanksgiving, Winter, MLK holiday weekend and Spring Break.
+Some students choose to participate in UF’s Alternative Break program, which can be either an international or stateside experience.
+These trips provide a great opportunity to give back to communities in need while mixing in some fun and travel.
+Alternative Break trips are available in the Fall, over Thanksgiving, during Winter break, MLK holiday weekend and Spring Break.
 Check it out here.

-Many finance majors will find that they need to have an internship but HaveUHeard that you can also volunteer which will provide opportunities to find a job.
-Possible volunteer opportunities would be with the Income Tax Assistant Programs.
-You could also volunteer with college clubs assisting students with financial decisions (tax forms) or local non-profits working in the financial sector
+Many finance majors will discover that they need to have an internship, but HaveUHeard that volunteering can also provide opportunities to find a job?
+Possible volunteer opportunities could include the Income Tax Assistant Programs.
+You might also seek volunteer roles with college clubs, or try assisting students with financial decisions (FAFSA and/or tax forms), or even help local non-profits by supporting the financial side of their endeavors.

-Again, many business majors tend to look for internships but if volunteering is what you want to do, you can become a charity board member, lend your skills pro-bono, become a partner in a small business as a volunteer.
+Again, many business majors tend to look for required internships, but if volunteering is what you want to do, you can become a charity board member, lend your skills pro-bono, or bring your specialized business know-how to a small business as a volunteer.